MicrosoftDocs/visualstudio-docs/mac/install-behind-a-firewall-or-proxy-server.md

 ## Use Visual Studio for Mac

-To make sure that you have access to every feature that you need in Visual Studio for Mac while behind a proxy or firewall, we recommend whitelisting the following domains and ports
+To make sure that you have access to every feature that you need in Visual Studio for Mac while behind a proxy or firewall, we recommend whitelisting the following domains and ports.

 ### General